'Naked Ballot' Rule Could Lead To Thousands Of Pa. Votes Getting Rejected

 It's hard to know how widespread naked ballots are in Pennsylvania.

-Populous Delaware County, outside of Philadelphia, reported that it tallied a couple hundred naked ballots in the primary.
+Populous Delaware County, outside Philadelphia, reported that it tallied a couple of hundred naked ballots in the primary.
 Nearby Berks County reported just a few.
-Most others who responded to inquiries said they didn't keep track.
+Most others that responded to inquiries said they didn't keep track.

-Philadelphia officials tracked the issue in the 2019 general election, and said over 6 percent of the absentee ballots they received were missing secrecy envelopes.
-That election came before a significant expansion in the state's mail voting laws, so the county received only a fraction of the mailed ballots it will in this year's election.
+Philadelphia officials tracked the issue in the 2019 general election and said over 6% of the absentee ballots they received were missing secrecy envelopes.
+That election came before a significant expansion in the state's mail-voting laws, so the county received only a fraction of the mailed ballots it will in this year's election.

-But Lisa Deeley, a Philadelphia city commissioner, used the percentage to extrapolate the impact that blanket naked ballot rejections might have statewide.
+But Lisa Deeley, a Philadelphia city commissioner, used the percentage to extrapolate the impact that blanket naked-ballot rejections might have statewide.
 She came up with an attention-grabbing number: 100,000 ballots could be invalidated.

 The data isn't good enough to draw definite conclusions about whether Deeley is right.
 But Gronke said one thing is certain: voters who are "more detached from the political system" are likelier to be disenfranchised by technical violations.